QSD-Group/QSDsan/docs/source/for_developers/CONTRIBUTING.rst

 	- Use single back ticks (``) in error messages and warnings since directives won't be rendered.

 - If you want to refer to documents of other internal modules or external packages, please include it in the "See Also" section (refer to :class:`sanunits.AnaerobicDigestion` and :class:`Component` as examples).
+- Here is a great `memo on reStructuredText and Sphinx <https://rest-sphinx-memo.readthedocs.io/en/latest/>`_.

 Most of the documentations will be automatically generated through `sphinx's autodoc extension <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_.
 If your contribution involves new classes or modules, please add a new .rst file in docs/source/. and add it to the appropriate section in the ``index.rst`` file.
 You can refer to any of the existing files for examples.